PowerCommands/PowerCommands2022/PowerCommands Design Principles And Guidlines.md

 You could look here for inspiration:
 [10 design principles for delightful CLIs](https://blog.developer.atlassian.com/10-design-principles-for-delightful-clis/)

+Dont forget to describe your Commands, read more about that under [Always describe your PowerCommands](#AlwaysdescribeyourPowerCommands)

 ## <a name='ExtendPowerCommand'></a>Extend PowerCommand

 ### <a name='AvoidchangesinthePowerCommandCoreextendinstead'></a>Avoid changes in the PowerCommand Core, extend instead